 You will be offered a choice of blank templates.
 From those templates, YOU build the website.
 The company will tell you it is an easy process, and it is as long as you have had experience with a similar set of web development tools.
 Most people don’t have that experience and oftentimes will still end up calling a web designer to start/finish the daunting job.

 Some of the free builders actually are completely free, while some are free until you implement advanced features.
 BUT … the website designer is still YOU using their online builder to design and build a website.

 Does that make for a free website?
 It depends on how much you value your time as a business owner.

 Beyond development cost, can a small business owner effectively maintain their company website and web presence (for free)?
-No. Day over day, month over month, and year over year, the amount of time and effort required to really make a website work is more free time than any business owner has available.
+Again, no. Day over day, month over month, and year over year, the amount of time and effort required to really make a website work is more free time than any business owner has available.
+What if there are software changes required along the way?
+Will you have the skill necessary to implement such changes?
 The cost of maintaining a website, no matter how you look at it, is not free.

 Content is King (and this is why).
 Content updates are what many regard as website updates, even though the two are quite different.
 One is technical administration while the other is creative development and Search Engine Optimization.
 As regards content updates, there can be no cheating!
 New content must be original and that takes MUCH time to develop engaging people-friendly, and search-engine-friendly content.

 From day 1, websites require careful & constant updates.
 This is akin to updating an Operating System.
 You usually won’t directly see the benefit of an Operating System update, but your computer is more secure and runs better overall.
 The exact same idea also applies to website updates.